By Scott Sanderson, MD, Chief of Neurosurgery, Danbury Hospital

 Minimally invasive procedures may also be a safe option for people who are not candidates for traditional, open surgery due to their age or other medical conditions.

-We also offer artificial disc replacement as an alternative to spinal fusion for patients who meet criteria, which can result in having more mobility in the spine post-surgery.
+Artificial disc replacement is also an alternative to spinal fusion for people who meet criteria, which can result in having more mobility in the spine post-surgery.

 The bottom line: Back and neck pain is very common; if you have it, you are not alone.
 Rest assured there are many options to help you feel better.
-Seeing a primary care clinician for isolated spine pain is a great first step.
-Be aware of red flag symptoms to know when to see a neurosurgeon who will discuss your options, connect you to care and resources, and support you on your road to recovery.
+Seeing a primary care provider for isolated spine pain is a great first step.
+Be aware of red flag symptoms to know when to see a spine specialist who will discuss your options, connect you to care and resources, and support you on your road to recovery.